tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 5. Click on **"Check configuration"**
 	* *The status messages below should say **"Not Found"***

-6. Now click on the **"Download/Install/Configure"** button in the bottom left
+6. Now click on the **"Download/Install/Configure"** button in the bottom left.
+You can now close this window.

 ![Backend Hook Setup 2](../images/Panacea-ModLoader/LuaBackend%20Hook%20Setup%202.gif)